15 Essential Rental Tips For First Time RV Renters

 7. Plan Your Route

 Once you know where you want to go the next thing to do is to plan your route.
-This is especially important if you are planning to camp at many different locations on your trip.
+This is especially important if you are planning to camp at many different RV parks and campgrounds on your trip.
 When we planned our ten-day vacation to California we stayed in different campgrounds almost every night so it was imperative to plan our route.

 Things To Consider When Planning Your Route